HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## How to verify the status of User-mode and Kernel-mode WDAC on a system
+## How to Verify the Status of User-Mode and Kernel-Mode WDAC on a System

 ### Using PowerShell